SmolinskiP/Django_SortAlgs/README.md

 2. **Install required dependencies:**
    - Make sure you have Python and Django installed.
-   - Install any additional dependencies listed in the `requirements.txt` file.
+   - Install any additional dependencies.

 3. **Navigate to the destination folder:** cd <destination_folder>